-The pre-screening ICF will provide relevant information and to document that the patient is satisfied with his or her understanding of the genetic testing of the tumor sample for KRAS mutation status.
+The pre-screening ICF will provide relevant information and documents that the patient is satisfied with his or her understanding of the genetic testing of the tumor sample for KRAS mutation status.
 No procedures will be conducted or treatment provided to patients after signing this pre-screening ICF.
 Pre-screening is optional; the determination may also be made during screening under the study ICF.

 The study ICF will be used to explain the potential risks and benefits of study participation to the patient in simple terms before the patient is entered into the study, and to document that the patient is satisfied with his or her understanding of the risks and benefits of participating in the study and desires to participate in the study.
 If determination of KRAS mutation status by the Study JPBK central laboratory was not completed during a pre-screening period, then the determination will be made during screening under the study ICF.
+Prior to submitting a request for approval for study entry using a local KRAS test result, the study ICF must be signed.